An Unrivalled Road Network

-For example, Newark, with connectivity of 10 gigabits per second – a speed light-years ahead of typical internet connections – has one of the best fiber optic networks in the country.
-No wonder the 3rd largest telco hotel in the U.S. chose to locate in downtown Newark.
+For example, Newark, with a connectivity of 10 gigabits per second – a speed light-years ahead of typical internet connections – has one of the best fiber optic networks in the country.
+No wonder the 3rd largest telecom hotel in the U.S. chose to locate in downtown Newark.
 The facility houses operations for 58 leading network and service providers, and provides direct connections to the main fiber line of the East Coast.

 Depend on reliable, greased-lightning-fast broadband service?
 There’s no better place than New Jersey.